couchbase/docker/generate/resources/couchbase-server/README.md

 ## Running in environments with SDN (easy)

-Some cloud providers, such as Joyent, provide Software Defined Networking (SDN) which simplifies the networking setup required to run Couchbase Server.
+Some cloud providers, such as Amazon ECS and Joyent's Triton Container Cloud, provide Software Defined Networking (SDN) which simplifies the networking setup required to run Couchbase Server.

        ┌─────────────────────────────────────────────────────┐